Roy Hodgson: Liverpool

 On 29 August, Hodgson achieved his first league win, defeating West Bromwich Albion 1–0 at Anfield.
 After that, Liverpool had a series of poor results, one of which saw the club eliminated from the League Cup on 23 September by League Two strugglers Northampton Town at Anfield, losing on penalties.
 Prior to the home game against newly promoted Blackpool on 3 October, Hodgson responded to his critics, describing himself as "one of the most respected coaches in Europe" and said it was "insulting" to suggest he could not handle Liverpool's big-name players.
 Liverpool lost the game 2–1, leaving them third from bottom after seven games.

 By late October, speculation was rife that Hodgson would be dismissed.
 Hodgson stated that he had no intention of resigning and responded aggressively to suggestions that Frank Rijkaard, who had recently been dismissed as manager of Galatasaray, would be appointed in his place.
 Three straight Premier League victories, including a 2–0 home win over league leaders Chelsea, reduced speculation as Liverpool returned to the top half of the table.
 New club owner John W. Henry stated his backing for Hodgson.

-Hodgson left the club by mutual consent on the morning of 8 January 2011, with Kenny Dalglish announced as his replacement.
+On 8 January 2011, Hodgson left the club by mutual consent, with Kenny Dalglish announced as his replacement.